Randy Arozarena Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 19th in the league.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 16th in MLB.

-- The Pirates have the seventh-ranked team ERA among all league pitching staffs (3.59).
+- The Pirates have a 3.64 team ERA that ranks ninth among all league pitching staffs.

-- Pirates pitchers combine to surrender 23 home runs (0.8 per game), the fourth-fewest in the league.
+- The Pirates surrender the fifth-fewest home runs in baseball (26 total, 0.8 per game).

-- The Pirates are sending Contreras (3-1) out to make his sixth start of the season.
-He is 3-1 with a 3.58 ERA and 24 strikeouts through 27 2/3 innings pitched.
+- Velasquez (4-2 with a 3.06 ERA and 32 strikeouts in 32 1/3 innings pitched) gets the start for the Pirates, his seventh of the season.

-- The right-hander last appeared on Wednesday against the Los Angeles Dodgers, when he went six scoreless innings while giving up two hits.
+- In his last appearance on Saturday against the Washington Nationals, the right-hander tossed six scoreless innings while surrendering five hits.

-- The 23-year-old has an ERA of 3.58, with 7.8 strikeouts per nine innings, in five games this season.
-Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.